First Persian invasion of Greece: Size of the Persian force

 According to Herodotus, the fleet sent by Darius consisted of 600 triremes.
 There is no indication in the historical sources of how many transport ships accompanied them, if any.
-Herodotus claimed that 3,000 transport ships accompanied 1,207 triremes during Xerxes's invasion in 480 BC.
+Herodotus claimed that 3,000 transport ships accompanied 1,207 triremes during Xerxes' invasion in 480 BC.
 Among modern historians, some have accepted this number of ships as reasonable; it has been suggested either that the number 600 represents the combined number of triremes and transport ships, or that there were horse transports in addition to 600 triremes.

 Herodotus does not estimate the size of the Persian army, only saying that they formed a "great and well-furnished army".
 Among other ancient sources, the poet Simonides, a near-contemporary, says the campaign force numbered 200,000, while a later writer, the Roman Cornelius Nepos estimates 200,000 infantry and 10,000 cavalry.
 Plutarch and Pausanias both independently give 300,000, as does the Suda dictionary; Plato and Lysias assert 500,000; and Justin 600,000.

 Modern historians generally dismiss these numbers as exaggerations.
 One approach to estimate the number of troops is to calculate the number of marines carried by 600 triremes.
 Herodotus tells us that each trireme in the second invasion of Greece carried 30 extra marines, in addition to a probable 14 standard marines.
 Thus, 600 triremes could easily have carried 18,000–26,000 infantry.
 Numbers proposed for the Persian infantry are in the range 18,000–100,000.
 However, the consensus is around 25,000.